DarkGhostHunter/Laralocker/README.md

 Let's start checking what each method does.

 ### Starting with `reserveSlot()` and ending with `releaseSlot()`

-> If you're using Laravel 5.8, you will need to use these methods in inside your Job.

 The `reserveSlot()` method boots up the locking system to reserve the job slot.
 Ideally, this should be in the first line of code, but as long is present before any call to the `$this->slot` will be fine.